-Cyber Week benchmark report shows strong numbers for brands and publishers in retail and travel
+Cyber Week benchmark report shows strong numbers for brands and publishers in retail

 Data scientists at impact.com tracked and compared Cyber Week sales and traffic between 2021 and 2022.
 This data allows brands and publishers to understand consumer behavior to compare their success to benchmarks and strategize for 2023.